Sarmunbustillo/Collage-Layout/README.md

 # Collage-Layout
-Creating a collage layout for a landing page
+Creating a css collage layout for a landing page